StephenLukeTodd/LinkedIn/README.md

 # Infrastructure & Automation Scripts

 This repository is a curated collection of personal automation, backup, and infrastructure helper scripts I build and use for home lab and small-scale server administration.
-It's organized to make it easy for a recruiter or technical interviewer to scan the candidate's applied skills quickly.

 Key skills demonstrated: